willhogan11/Data_Rep-Querying_Project_2015/README.md

 ## Information about the Dataset
-The data extracted form the website itself is in CSV format (Comma Separated Values), which was obtained from [Data-on-Individual-Schools](http://www.education.ie/en/Publications/Statistics/Data-on-Individual-Schools/Data-on-Individual-Schools.html).You will need to look for the heading within this page called "Primary All Schools"
+The data extracted form the website itself is in CSV format (Comma Separated Values), which was obtained from [Data-on-Individual-Schools](http://www.education.ie/en/Publications/Statistics/Data-on-Individual-Schools/Data-on-Individual-Schools.html).You will need to look for the heading within this page called "Primary All Schools".

 ###Size, Fields & Values
 The file contains 3138 unique rows.
 Each row has 17 fields with associated values.